steve1316/gfl-reactjs-wiki/README.md

 - **Equipment Index** - filter, search and sort equipment, and see which dolls an exclusive item belongs to.
 - **Enemy Index** - every enemy with its stats, skills and counter tips, plus the Protocol Assimilation units you can capture and field yourself.
 - **Formation Simulator** - place an echelon and a facing enemy squad, apply tile and fairy buffs, and compare damage estimates.
 Share a setup by its link.
+- **Story player** - read the main story in the browser, with the game's own backgrounds, character art and dialogue framing.
 - **Always current** - a daily job picks up new dolls, skins, equipment and art from the game data.

 <p>